 Nubian pyramids of Meroe © joepyrek

-*Tourists are advised against traveling to southern regions of Sudan due to terrorism and civil unrest.
+*Tourists are advised against traveling to southern regions of Sudan and territory near the border with Libya due to terrorism and civil unrest.

 Sudan is not a country to visit for traditional sightseeing or a typical tourist experience, but rather a destination for those keen to get totally off the beaten track and meet people largely untouched by the preoccupations of the developed world.

 In the north, the Nubian Desert forms a large part of the country, where huge clay water pots can be seen under every tree or shady shelter to provide much-needed sustenance in the heat.
 In contrast, the narrow strip of land running the length of the Nile River is lush and green.
 Desert towns have wide, dusty roads, which seem eerily empty at midday due to the heat.
 In the evenings, however, the streets come alive with movement and colour, the women's vivid wrap-around clothing and hennaed fingers standing out from the crisp, white kaftans and turbans of the men.
 Beyond these barren desert reaches, the south is characterised by swamps and rainforest but is generally considered less safe for travellers.